CO2 blood test

 CO2 levels in the blood are affected by kidney and lung function.
 The kidneys help maintain the normal bicarbonate levels.

-The normal range is 23-29 mEq/L (milliequivalents per liter).
+The normal range is 23 to 29 mEq/L (milliequivalents per liter).

 Normal value ranges may vary slightly among different laboratories.
 Talk to your doctor about the meaning of your specific test results.

 The example above shows the common measurement range of results for these tests.
 Some laboratories use different measurements or may test different specimens.

 Abnormal levels may be due to the following problems: